 - 72 Hours: €38.50

-If you follow this itinerary, the Roma Pass is not worth it.
+If you follow this Rome itinerary, the Roma Pass is not worth it.
 The savings are minimal and the Roma Pass makes scheduling your Borghese reservations unnecessarily complicated.
+With the new rules, you now also have to schedule your time slot for the Colosseum in advance.
+If time slots for the Colosseum are sold out for your dates of travel, the Roma Pass will offer you no benefit for skipping the line.

-Then, on day two, if you have the 48-hour Roma Pass, you do not get to skip the line to the Colosseum.
-The 48-hour Roma Pass only gets you free, skip-the-line access to your first site.
-With the Roma Pass, you still need to wait in line to pick up your reduced price tickets.
-If you are visiting Rome during peak season, it’s worth it to pay a few extra euros and buy your Colosseum tickets in advance (which you cannot do with the Roma Pass).
-This could save you hours of waiting in line.
+With the Roma Pass, when you visit the Colosseum, you still need to wait in line to pick up your tickets.
+If you are visiting Rome during peak season, it’s worth it to pay a few extra euros and buy your Colosseum tickets in advance via the official website (and skip the Roma Pass).
+This could save you lots of time waiting in line.

 To learn more about the Roma Pass: www.romapass.it